SoftwareAG/c8y-docs/content/microservice-sdk/microservice-sdk-introduction.md

 slug: introduction
 ---

-Microservices are server-side applications which may be used to extend the Cumulocity IoT platform with customer-specific functionality.
+<p class="lead">Microservices are server-side applications which may be used to extend the Cumulocity IoT platform with customer-specific functionality. </p>

 The following Microservice SDK guide provides detailed information on